Pick your certainty level

-Giving quotes from previous participants in SMS messages probably increases recruitment.
+Giving quotes from existing participants in text messages probably increases recruitment slightly.

-Mentioning scarcity of trial places in SMS messages probably increases recruitment.
+Mentioning scarcity of trial places in text messages probably increases recruitment slightly.

-Recruitment at a church and other enhancements may increase recruitment.
+Recruitment at a church and other enhancements may improve recruitment.

 Using a postcard teaser campaign made little or no difference to recruitment.

 Optimising the PIL through using user feedback probably makes little or no difference in recruitment.